dhutapratama/docs/collections.md

 <a name="creating-lazy-collections"></a>
 ### Creating Lazy Collections

-To create a lazy collection instance, you should pass a PHP generator function to the collection's `make` method:
+To create a lazy collection instance, you should pass a GO generator function to the collection's `make` method:

     use Illuminate\Support\LazyCollection;